fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 <div class="content">

 Writing software is all well and good but nothing exists in a vacuum.
 Eventually, we'll need to deploy the software to production, i.e. give it to the real users.
-Then we need maintain it, release new versions and work with other people to expand that software.
+Then we need to maintain it, release new versions, and work with other people to expand that software.

-We've already used github to keep our source code, but what happens when we work within a team with more developers?
+We've already used GitHub to store our source code, but what happens when we work within a team with more developers?

 Many problems may arise when more developers are involved.
-The software might work just fine in <i>my computer</i>, but maybe some of the other developers are using a different operating system, maybe different library versions.
+The software might work just fine in <i>my computer</i>, but maybe some of the other developers are using a different operating system or different library versions.
 It is not uncommon that a code works just fine in one developer's machine but another developer can not even get it started.
 This is often called the "works on my machine" problem.

 There are also more involved problems.
 If two developers are both working on changes and they haven't decided on a way to deploy to production, who's changes get deployed?
 How would it possible to prevent one developer's changes from overwriting another's?